thynameisjayvee/willbox_docker/README.md

 ## Laravel Installation
 - navigate to docker php (from your project directory)
 ```
-docker exec -it php sh
+docker exec -it php-willbox sh
 ```
 - Install laravel dependencies
 ```